Senpai-Sama7/AZROI-2.0-Enhanced/HOW_TO_USE.md

 #### 3. Monitoring
 This view provides system performance metrics and resource utilization information.

+The Monitoring Panel has been updated to ensure that UI components dynamically reflect new metric data received via WebSocket.
+This means that all corresponding UI elements within the Monitoring Panel will update automatically and dynamically in near real-time, without requiring a manual page refresh.

 #### 4. Configuration
 Here you can view and adjust various system settings including your cloud provider preference (GCP or Azure).

+The Configuration Panel now includes client-side validation for API key input fields.
+This ensures that users receive immediate feedback on any invalid API keys before attempting to save the configuration.
+This enhancement improves user experience by preventing malformed API keys from being submitted to the backend.

 ### Help & Settings
 Access this by clicking the question mark icon in the top-right corner.
 Here you can: